 Step 1: Evaluate yourself.

 It all starts with you — specifically, your ability to be self-aware.
 Take some time to consider your strengths.
 Think about the type of environment that will play to those talents.
 It may help to reflect on a time when you have done your best work, have been the most satisfied or have felt a general sense of well-being in your work.
 What patterns do you see?
 Now, repeat the same exercise with your limitations.
 What conclusions can you make about the type of work environment that will bring out the best (or worst) in you?

 Companies often try to attract candidates by including the culture in job descriptions.
 The key for you as an applicant?
 Determine if the culture as described is actually present.
 You can do this without asking a single question.
 Simply observe.
 Like any good anthropologist, analyze the available artifacts, behaviors and symbols as they signal cultural values and beliefs.
 From the minute you pull into the parking lot, look and listen.
 Take mental notes.
 Examine people’s behavior toward one another.
 Notice everything, from the décor to the diversity.
 Can you visualize yourself working in this office?

 Your own observations should provide more than enough data about authentic corporate culture.
 But if you still can’t get a good read, ask questions during your interview.
 Make sure they are open-ended, like these:

 How do your workplace observations match up to your self-assessment?
 One dynamic of cultural fit is that it can mask other career woes.
-I have had clients who thought they needed to change careers — but they discovered it wasn’t what they were doing, but where they were doing it, that was the problem.
+Perhaps you feel you needed to change careers — but you discover it wasn’t what you were doing, but where you were doing it, that was the problem.
 That’s why it’s crucial to find a corporate culture that intersects with and enhances your strengths.
 In the end, gathering cultural data is only useful if you can match an honest self-assessment with an accurate cultural assessment.
 When you do, you are positioned to do your best work ever.